Presumption of Innocence: Cornerstone of Justice

 Richard Klein: An Analysis of Thirty-Five Years of Rape Reform: A Frustrating Search for Fairness.
 41 Akron Law Review 981, 2008.

-National Registry of Exonerations, Interactive Data Display, Last visited on Dec.
-22, 2016.
+National Registry of Exonerations, Interactive Data Display.
 Link